| Author: Quan To

 Labels are mainly free text but there are some guard rails.
 Labels are in a key: value format must start with a letter, must end with an alphanumeric letter, and are limited to 63 characters for each key and value.
 You can also have up to 20 labels for each resource.

 Labels can provide a grouping of SLOs on whichever attribute makes sense to you and your organization.
 We plan on expanding our Label support to Projects, Alerts, and Reports in the near future

 Additionally, with our latest release, we also launched support for Splunk Observability with SignalFlow APIs, Splunk SPL support, and OpenTSDB as a data source.
 Please visit our release notes for more information.

 If you’re already a Nobl9 customer, Labels are now available for you to use.
-If you haven’t tried Nobl9 yet, click here to sign up for a trial.
+If you haven’t tried Nobl9 yet, sign up for Nobl9 Free Edition.